Parent Support & Resources

 While teaching your child problem-solving skills is important, do not delay contacting school officials, especially if your child has been threatened or physically harmed, or the bullying is escalating.
 It’s also important to bring school personnel into the loop even when it is relational aggression.
 All types of bullying have consequences and any delay in getting outside help could make things worse for your child.

-“Let’s Keep this from Happening Again”
+“Let’s Keep This From Happening Again”

 Getting your child to move beyond bullying incidents and think about the future is key.
 Aside from practical advice like walking to class with a friend or eating lunch with a buddy, have your child identify where the bullying hot spots are in the school.
 If possible, your child should avoid these areas.
 Additionally, get your child involved in outside activities and find things that will build self-esteem.
 Also, listen to your child about what might work.
 Then, do your best to help put those ideas into action.